 Source materials need to be incorporated throughout the speech with oral citation.
 The citation style varies with the type of source.
 For example, students should provide author and title of books, although some students will also provide the source credibility of the author.
 The name of the source and date may be sufficient for newspaper articles.
-It is important to recognize that whether the material is quoted directly from the source, or paraphrased, sources must be cited.
-When drafting the Informative, indicate direct quotations from sources using both quotation marks and some other marking such as highlighting or underlining in the script.
+It is important to recognize that whether the material is quoted directly from the source or paraphrased, sources must be cited.
+When drafting the Oratory, indicate direct quotations from sources using both quotation marks and some other marking such as highlighting or underlining.
 Remember: only 150 directly quoted words may be used.
-Students, choose quoted text wisely.
-Once all of the research is gathered, the sources should be compiled into a works cited page.
+Choose your quoted text wisely.
+Once all the research is gathered, the sources should all be compiled into a works cited page.